 One option you can look into for your mortgage loan is government programs that offer low or no-down-payment mortgage options:

 • Federal Housing Administration (FHA) loans are government-backed loans.
-For those that qualify, they may require that only a 3.5% down payment at credit score of 580 or higher.
+For those that qualify, they may require only a 3.5% down payment with a credit score of 580 or higher.
 Loan limits apply by property location.

 • United States Department of Agriculture (USDA) loans offer up to 100% financing in rural areas for eligible properties and borrowers.

-• Veterans Administration (VA) loans are available for military service and eligible family members with up to 100% financing.
+• Veterans Administration (VA) loans , as noted above, are available for military service and eligible family members with up to 100% financing.

 Even though 20% down isn’t a given these days, it might still be a good idea for a number of reasons if you can swing it.
 First, you avoid paying private mortgage insurance (PMI), which is used to insure the lender against loss on a loan with less than 20% down.
-Putting 20% down could potentially mean lower monthly payments, less interest overall, a quicker path to home equity and more .
+Putting 20% down could potentially mean lower monthly payments, less interest overall, and a quicker path to home equity.

 One easy way to cut down on moving costs is to DIY the entire process, from finding free moving boxes from friends, family, and grocery stores to loading and driving your stuff across town in a friend’s truck.
 It’s safe to say that even the most frugal moving strategy, however, will likely incur some costs.

 It may be difficult to estimate these costs before you have an accepted offer on a home, but it is good to keep in mind how much renovations, repairs, and decorating could cost.